Dorson/CSS-Dark-Mode-and-color-switch/README.md

- 3. On-page-Load we set the last-saved HTML Tag's CSS color class to remember the last saved ColorMode setting from the Local Memory of the browser.
+ 3. On-page-Load we set the last-saved HTML Tag's CSS color class to remember the last saved ColorMode setting from the LocalMemory of the browser.

     We need to do that on every page load with an event call of the JS functon.
     Can use the js-file with that CSS class settings memory recall function on top of page, before the page DOM frame is painted.

-    CSS is missing style rules with read-acess of the localMemory, so we need to use JavaSript for that :-(
+    CSS is missing style rules with read-access of the localMemory, so we need to use JavaSript for that :-(

+    In the best case future of the CSS standard: we could just have read-only acess to the LocalMeory list values of the browser, so that we could use the following CSS rule, instead of the JavaScript to remember the last color setting of the user:

+    html[localMemory( ColorTheme == dark )] { backgrund: black ; }

+    One could wish for the better CSS flexibility in the future :-)

-# Remeber to keep the code open source as the original !
+# Remember to keep the code open source as the original !

  Have fun !